UX-and-I/storybook-design-token/README.md

 ⚠️ **This is the documentation for v1.
-Please check the "v0"-Branch for the documentation of older versions.** ⚠️
+Please check the "v0"-Branch for documentation of older versions.** ⚠️

 # Storybook Design Token Addon